How to Create an SEO Optimized Website Design

-• Mobile-first design is non-negotiable - 62% of traffic is mobile; poor mobile website performance cuts conversions and rankings in half
+• Mobile-first design is non-negotiable.
+Poor mobile website performance cuts conversions and rankings in half

-• A/B testing drives continuous improvement - Data-driven optimization prevents ranking decline and maintains competitive user experience
+• A/B testing drives continuous improvement.
+Data-driven optimization prevents ranking decline and maintains a competitive user experience

-Google's search engine algorithms are acting as a user-website matchmaker.
+Google search algorithms are acting as a user-website matchmaker.
 When someone searches for something, Google wants to send them to a website that'll actually help them accomplish their goal.

 If you've got poor website design, users will leave your site faster than you can say "conversion rate."

 Google sees this negative engagement and thinks, "This site isn't helping people."
-Result?
-Your rankings drop and you lose website visitors.
+From there, your rankings drop and you lose organic traffic.

 • Search engines: Need technical optimization: clean code, fast loading times, responsive design.